The 2021 route is looking good! As tough as 2019’s if not quite as tough as the aborted 2020 route.

 68.3 miles/110 kilometres, 4,995 ft/1,523 metres ascent

 The stage to the first refreshment stop is essentially an experiential physical geography lesson about Wenlock Edge, that fine escarpment running 19 miles SW to NE from Craven Arms to Much Wenlock.
-To get there, you’ve a functional direct route out of Ludlow on the A49 then B4365 through Culmington.
 You will discover that Wenlock Edge is actually double-edged, with a big dip in the middle.
-You’ll initially follow a well-surfaced lane – don’t get complacent! – up alongside one of the many “baches” [streams] which break through the SE facing edge towards the River Corve.
-And then you meander for a few miles in this very pleasant middle dip of the Edge, perhaps working out how this limestone reef was laid under a shallow southern hemisphere sea 425 million years ago.
+After leaving Ludlow on A & B rods, you climb the Edge alongside a “bache” on a well-surfaced lane – but don’t get complacent!
+You then meander in the very pleasant middle dip of the Edge, perhaps working out how this limestone reef was laid under a shallow southern hemisphere sea 425 million years ago.
 You pass through Middlehope, Westhope (note the College), under Flanders Folly (once owned by Julie Christie) and through Lower Dinchope before climbing over the Edge’s western edge and descending to Halford.
 Here you join National Cycle Route 44 to cross the River Onny and the A49 via a short bridleway section.
 You then climb up and up and up before stopping at Edgton.
 If you are still alive at the top of the hill it’s worth looking over your right shoulder for a great view of the Stretton Hills, before the dangerously steep descent down Basford Bank as you near the stop.

-Refreshed as you descend to Five Turnings, still on Route 44, that feelgood spirit soon dissipates on the long climb over Oakley Mynd.
+Refreshed as you descend, still on Route 44, that feelgood spirit soon dissipates on the long climb over Oakley Mynd.
 The justification for including this hill is the fine panorama from along the ridge.
-If the weather’s crap and you can’t see anything then basically it’s a pointless climb.
-There’s an all too short descent and flat section until the long climb out of Bishop’s Castle to the Kerry Ridgeway, where you are again rewarded with a fine panorama.
+If the weather’s miserable and you can’t see anything then basically it’s a pointless climb.
+After a short descent and flat section you climb out of Bishop’s Castle to the Kerry Ridgeway, where you are again rewarded with a fine panorama.
 At Bishops Moat was the original castle before it was decided Bishops Castle was a more hospitable site.
 You now have some very fine riding down into and along the valley of the River Unk, nearly the funkiest river in the world.
 However, steep climbs and poor surfaces return when you turn west to cross the Unk and head over and down to Whitcott Keysett in the Clun valley, and onto the halfway lunch stop at Newcastle.

 After lunch is the long but well-surfaced and never too steep climb alongside the petering out River Clun up to the Anchor Inn, which is reportedly not as closed down as it looks.
 You should really be in Wales now, judging by your western location, the landscape and place names, but for some reason this finger into Wales is English.
 Just a bit more climbing before you reach the highest point of the day’s ride and then the glorious ridge ride betwixt the Clun and Teme valleys towards Clun.
 You pass the elusive, and English, Bettws-y-Crwyn.
 It’s mostly downhill but by now the few ups will probably feel like mountains to your legs.
 Past Clun Church is the final refreshment stop.